ladjs/lad/Readme.md

 List of tasks executed during `gulp build`:
 * Automatic LESS processing
 * Automatic install of Bower packages
-* Autmotic images minification
+* Automatic images minification
 * Automatic `usemin` implementation (concat, rev, ...)

-Bellow is an example of a JADE file using `usemin` blocks:
+Below is an example of a JADE file using `usemin` blocks:
 ```
 //- #layout
 ...